 Your medical condition(s) must have lasted, or be expected to last, at least one year or to result in death.

-If you or a loved one is a military service member and is suffering from a disabling injury or condition, you should contact a disability benefits lawyer.
+If you or a loved one is a military service member and is suffering from a disabling injury or condition, you should contact a lawyer.
 Our office does not practice disability benefits law, but we would be happy to refer you to someone who does.

 Take Action Quickly